 Perhaps the someone who has annoyed you may be projecting because they have a problem they are dealing with.
 Just cut them some slack, and move on.
 You will feel better.

 I try to reframe my thinking.
-I will instead say to myself, “well maybe they are lost and trying to find their exit or maybe the drive has driving anxiety or something like that.
+I will instead say to myself, “well maybe they are lost and trying to find their exit, or maybe the driver has driving anxiety or something like that.
 Then I feel kinder.
 Calmer.

 who can you talk to about this?